Thermal oil heaters

 PIROBLOC thermal oil heaters are adapted to the regulations in force in every territory.
 We manufacture high range, totally customized thermal fluid heaters to satisfy our customers’ needs:

 - Horizontal or vertical execution.
 There is no functional difference between a horizontal thermal oil heater and a vertical thermal fluid heater, with the choice being made according to the available space and height in the plant, and ease of maintenance.

-- Our thermal oil heaters provide heat through liquid fuel (HFO, light oil) and/or gaseous (natural gas, propane, etc.).
-A thermal oil heater is the main component in a thermal fluid heating system, where a liquid fuel is heated and circulated to provide energy to different energy users within a closed circuit.
+- Our hot oil boilers provide heat through liquid fuel (HFO, light oil) and/or gaseous (natural gas, propane, etc.).
+A thermal oil boiler is the main component in a thermal fluid heating system, where a liquid fuel is heated and circulated to provide energy to different energy users within a closed circuit.

 - Features: Automatic running of the heater and indirect surveillance.

-A thermal oil heating system has numerous benefits, being the following the main ones:
+A hot oil heating system has numerous benefits, being the following the main ones:

 - Safety.
 Our thermal fluid heaters operate without pressure and water.
 This avoids the typical problems related to steam heating systems, such as leaks, corrosion, water treatment, etc.